 Antenatal appointments

 One of the most important things your midwife will do in the later months of pregnancy is measure your baby’s growth.
 Sometimes a baby’s growth starts to slow down or change and this can be a sign that there’s a problem.
-It will only be picked up if you have your abdomen measured regularly, so don’t miss an appointment.
-If the midwife is concerned, she will refer you to an NHS-qualified sonographer for further diagnostic scans.
+The main way to pick up on changes in growth is to have your abdomen measured regularly, so don’t miss an appointment.
+If the midwife is concerned, she will refer you to an NHS-qualified sonographer for scans that will give more detail about your baby’s health and growth

 Get the most from your antenatal care by

-• Contacting your local hospital maternity unit or GP as soon as you know you are pregnant so your first antenatal appointment can be arranged
+• Contacting your local hospital maternity unit or GP as soon as you know you are pregnant so your first antenatal appointments can be arranged

 • Taking someone with you to the appointment if you’d like some support